nassimus26/reactivity_benchmark/README.md

 |CountWordInFileBK.count_using_Akka_Stream_Library                               |avgt   |6   |294,248 |57,009 |ms/op
 |CountWordInFileBK.count_using_MultiThread_With_A_Blocking_BackPressure_Library  |avgt   |6   |62,262  |12,478 |ms/op

-This basic benchmark demonstrates a gain of performance of **492.59%** using a simple MultiThread Library
+This basic benchmark demonstrates a gain of performance of **492.59%** using a tiny MultiThread Library

 **Gain of 492.59%** = (294,248/62,262)*100